cogip/simulation/docs/usage/monitor.md

-# Simulator
+# Monitor

-The simulator is used to monitor the robot behavior during the game.
+The monitor is used to monitor the robot behavior during the game.
 It it connected to `Copilot` embedded in the robot through Socket.IO protocol.

-The simulator provides a graphical interface, featuring:
+The monitor provides a graphical interface, featuring:

   * a 3D view of the table (in yellow) and the robot (in green)